wet-boew/wet-boew-documentation/research/2018-7-checkbox-filtering.md

 Progressive goal: Support the feature provided by the prototype 1 and ensure the plugin is not directly tie or bind to the business content of the page.

+### User requirement

+* Apply boolean content filter from a UI
+* Apply content filter by using URL query parameter
+* Remind the last filter state, if confirmed by the user
+* Support exclusive filter, which fully change the page structure
+* Checkbox that trigger the state on/off of inner checkboxes

+### Behaviour recommendation (as 2018-08-13)

+This following statements is to define the interaction pattern for the checkbox filtering.
+Those statements are defined by the analysis bellow and as per other factor such as best practice, standards, usability, accessibility principle.

+Checkbox state
+* a "check" checkbox should show content, if uncheck the associated should be hidden.

+User interface
+* Filter interface should be located prior the main content impacted by the filtering.
+A the minimal a link should be provided before.
+* Exclusive filter appear before filtering multiple sub-section.
+* Table of content, if present, reflect the page structure as displayed.
+* If the filtering interface are inside a popup, such a dialog, then when opening it should show the current state of the filtering to avoid confusion with the user.
+Especially when time has lapsed between closing and re-opening the popup.

+Applying filter
+* **Immediatly when the checkbox is check:** The checkbox should contains a reference to the a container where the filter is applied.
+Like by using ```aria-controls``` attributes.
+That attribute allow AT to navigate directly to the controlled elements.
+* **Trigger by an Apply button click:** Apply the filter set by the filtering controler.
+This button must contains an attribute ```aria-controls``` to create a link to the main content that has been filtered.

+Filter controler
+* It should'n be limited to checkbox
+* Should be extendable to filter by:
+	* using a dropdown ```<select>```
+	* using radio ```<input type="radio">```
+	* using a toggle button ```<button>``` or ```<input type="button">```
+* The attribute "value" define the filter CSS class name key

+Grouping filter controler
+* It's defined by the name attribute.
+* Controls that share the same name attribute are know to be in the same group.
+* Multiple filter in the same group are applied like an "And" operator
+* Filter applied between group are applied like an "Or" operator

+Content design to support exclusive filter
+* It is up to the author to design the content being compatible with exclusive filter
+* A page can have more than one exclusive filter.
+* Multiple exclusive filter might collide.
+* Content displayed after each exclusive state and each collision are applied need to be conform to WCAG 2.0 Level AA.
+* Exclusive filter impact the page structure, a quick review is to evaluate if the page structure don't skip the displayed heading sequence.
+* It's show the item where the exclusive filter is applied, it show all children, it show parent heading and hide the sibling.
+* Exclusive filter in the same group are treated like "OR" operator.
+* Exclusive filter are applied first then regular filter.

+Filter behaviour
+* Exclusive filter "on"
+	* Show the targeted elements
+	* Show children of the target elements
+	* Show only the parents header elements
+	* Hide sibling elements.
+* Exclusive filter "off"
+	* Display content as if there were no filter applied
+* Regular filter "on"
+	* Show the target element
+	* Show children.
+* Regular filter "off"
+	* Hide the target element
+* Show heading on hidden section/pieces.
+	* heading in hidden section could contain a CSS class name like ```show-on-filter-out``` to force displaying the heading.
+	* Behaviour:
+		* Opacity is set to ```50%``` which fade out the font color (set on the container)
+		* Font size are forced to be the same as the paragraph size, so ```1em``` (for all children ```*```)
+		* Font weight is forced to normal (for all children ```*```)
+		* Margin are set to none on the container and to any inner heading (```h1,.h1,h2,.h2,h3,.h3,h4,.h4,h5,.h5,h6,.h6```)
+	* Subsection hidden in a hiden section wont be displayed.

+### Technical behaviour

+How to identify section controlled by a filter behaviour
+* The page can have multiple sub-section that is controled by the same filter control
+* Need a quick way to retreive all those section. there is two options:
+	* Identifying the section by using a CSS class
+	* Identifying the section by using a data attribute
+		* This solution look very clean
+		* Don't conflic with existing CSS class name for styling
+		* Don't enforce the web author to use a naming convention to avoid collision with CSS
+* Let the default section to be the "main" elements?
+Do we simply apply to the overall pages and force the user to define the main content area where the filtering is applied?

+How to make the difference between "Exclusive filter" and "Regular filter"
+* Use the attribute ```data-wb5-tags``` for "Regular filter"
+* Use the attribute ```data-wb5-etags``` for "Exclusive filter"
+* Tags used in "etags" or in "tags" could colide.

+How to define the initial state of the content and checkbox
+* Regular filter:
+	* **Check**
+		* Default means the content is visible
+		* If it means the content is hidden, then the label must be explicit.
+	* **Uncheck**
+		* Default means the content is hidden
+		* If it means the content is visible, then the label must be explicit.
+* Exclusive filter
+	* **Check** means the content represent exclusivelly that tagged content.
+	* **Uncheck** means it is ignored.
+* If "check", it's initial state are know to be "on" ```stateon = "show"```
+* If "uncheck", it's initial state are know to be "off" ```stateoff = "hide"```
+* The content tagging define if the filter are exclusive or not

+Configuring filter through the URL parameter
+* Seek for an integration with the URL mapping plugin.

+Persistant state
+* Might need to be cook in as their is no generalized plugin to save the plugin sate.

+Filter control grouping
+* The ```name``` attribute will be use to identify grouping
+* Apply button would collect the filters controller state from the form which own the actual button.

+How to do negative filter
+* An exclusive filter where content should be filtered out?
+	* Do we check for presence of the "value" in the normal tagging, and then they will be removed?
+	* Do we create a new data attribute?
+	* Do we exclude that feature for now?
+Is it needed?
+	* Do we use a prefix, like an exclamation mark "!"

 ## Relevant reference

 Working example: